cchitsiang/awesome-stars/README.md

 ## TypeScript

+- [Dokploy/dokploy](https://github.com/Dokploy/dokploy) - Open Source Alternative to Vercel, Netlify and Heroku.
 - [meshcloud/collie-cli](https://github.com/meshcloud/collie-cli) - Build and Deploy modular landing zones with collie on AWS, Azure & GCP
 - [getumbrel/umbrel](https://github.com/getumbrel/umbrel) - A beautiful home server OS for self-hosting with an app store.
 Buy a pre-built Umbrel Home with umbrelOS, or install on a Raspberry Pi 4, Pi 5, any Ubuntu/Debian system, or a VPS.
-- [Effect-TS/effect](https://github.com/Effect-TS/effect) - A fully-fledged functional effect system for TypeScript with a rich standard library
+- [Effect-TS/effect](https://github.com/Effect-TS/effect) - An ecosystem of tools to build robust applications in TypeScript.
 - [pagefaultgames/pokerogue](https://github.com/pagefaultgames/pokerogue) -
 - [metoro-io/statusphere](https://github.com/metoro-io/statusphere) - Batteries included open-source api-first status page aggregator
 - [wandb/openui](https://github.com/wandb/openui) - OpenUI let's you describe UI using your imagination, then see it rendered live.